mgravell/ProtobufMemoryExploration/readme.md

 Next steps:

-1. investigate hacking the byte-buffer recycling hacks into Google.Protobuf
+1. investigate hacking the byte-buffer recycling hacks into Google.Protobuf (tests running now)
-2. investigate hacking the value-type usage into Google.Protobuf
+2. investigate hacking the value-type usage into Google.Protobuf (some T : class nuances making this a little awkward; investigating)
 3. investigate using a hand-written gRPC stub rather than the protobuf-net.Grpc hooks - see whether we can make things better there